brigkAIR/SwarmDroneChallenge/README.md

 The file `technical.tex` contains all rules regarding the technical implementation of the drone and the `competition_outline.tex` file contains all the rules regarding the competition itself e.g. Flight Arena, Scoring.

 ## Getting Started
+To edit this document you can use any latex editor of your choice.
 If you are using VS Code and have docker and docker-compose installed on your system you can simply use the devcontainer configuration that comes with this repository.
-The dev container contains the latex installation with every dependency you need.
+The dev container contains the latex installation with all the dependencies you need.
 Simply open this repository in VS Code
-1. Press at the green button in the left buttom corner
+1. Press at the green button in the left bottom corner
 ![](https://code.visualstudio.com/assets/docs/devcontainers/containers/remote-dev-status-bar.png)
 2. Select `Reopen in Container`
-3. Now you'll find a run button at the top that you can use to build the latex pdf.
+3. Now you'll find a run button at the top that you can use to build the latex pdf as soon as you open a tex file.
 ![](figures/RunButton.png)
-## Contribution

-## Realeases